 When a user comments on your posts, leave thoughtful responses back.
 Use the different engagement features of each platform, like polls, multiple-choice questions, answer boxes, and live videos on Instagram and Facebook.

 Incorporating personalization is a great way to make your content more relevant to your audience.

-Spotify does a phenomenal job of incorporating personalization in their online marketing strategy.
+Spotify does a phenomenal job of incorporating personalization in its online marketing strategy.
 Check out the below diagram of how Spotify curates songs for its famous "Discover Weekly" playlist.

 According to an Adobe Study, audiences “stop paying attention to content [they] see from brands” if it is not personalized to their interests.

 4. Video Marketing

 When it comes to creating content on social media, video marketing plays an important role.
 On average, videos generate many more shares than text and image content combined.
 The best part about creating them is that they don’t need to be perfectly edited or take up a quarter of your marketing budget.

 Thanks to the popularity of TikTok and Instagram Stories, short-form video content is easier than ever to make and is extremely engaging to users.
 Brands can share behind-the-scenes content, host Q&As, and post funny videos for their audiences.

 Our final tip for increasing social media engagement is to avoid cross-posting.
 This doesn’t mean you can’t post the same content across different platforms, you just need to be mindful about how you’re doing it.

 We recommend maximizing the functionality of each unique platform like Popeyes does in the example below.